On the homogenization of partial integro-differential-algebraic equations: A general compactness theorem for the homogenization of evolutionary equations

-The residue theorem ensures that the residues of $M_{n_k}(\cdot)^{-1}$ converge to the one of $\eta$ in the weak operator topology.
-Moreover, it is easy to see that the coefficients of the Laurent series expansions of $M_{n_k}(\cdot)^{-1}$ converge in the weak operator topology $\tau_{\textnormal{w}}$.
-With the help of the first assertion of Lemma \ref{Le: prototype}, the Laurent series expansion of $\eta$ is of the form
+By Cauchy's integral formulas, we infer that the coefficients of the Laurent series expansions of $M_{n_k}(\cdot)^{-1}$ converge in the weak operator topology $\tau_{\textnormal{w}}$ to the respective ones of $\eta$.
+Hence, with the help of the first assertion of Lemma \ref{Le: prototype}, the Laurent series expansion of $\eta$ is of the form

 for suitable bounded holomorphic operator-valued functions $\hat M_{jk}$ for $j,k\in\{1,2\}$.
-The second assertion of Lemma \ref{Le: prototype} yields the existence of $\eps''>0$ such that $\mu:=\eta(\cdot)^{-1} \in \s H^{\infty}(B(0,\eps'');L(H))$.
+The second assertion of Lemma \ref{Le: prototype} yields the existence of $\eps''>0$ such that $\mu\coloneqq \eta(\cdot)^{-1} \in \s H^{\infty}(B(0,\eps'');L(H))$.
 Moreover, from the representation in Lemma \ref{Le: prototype}, we read off that $R(M_1(0))=R(\mu(0))$ and $\mu(0)\geqq d'$ on $H_1$ for some $d'>0$ according to Inequality \eqref{eq:alm_alm_triv} and the fact that positive definiteness is preserved under limits in the weak operator topology.
 Similarly, $\Re \mu'(0) \geqq c'>0$ on $H_2$.
 Thus, by Remark \ref{rem:conv} it follows that $\mu$ lies in $\s H^{\infty,c''}(B(r',r');L(H))$ for some $r',c''>0$.
 It remains to show the $G$-convergence result.
 To this end let $\nu>1/(2r')$.
-By the convergence of the coefficients in the Laurent series of $(M_{n_k}(\cdot)^{-1})_k$, we get that $((\cdot)M_{n_k}(\cdot)^{-1})_k$ converges to $(\cdot)\eta(\cdot)$ in $\s H^\infty_{\textnormal{w}}(B(1/(2\nu),1/(2\nu));L(H))$.
-Thus, Lemma \ref{Le: loc_uni_weak} implies that $((\partial_0M_{n_k}(\partial_0^{-1}))^{-1})_k$ converges to $\partial_0^{-1}\eta(\partial_0^{-1})$ in the weak operator topology of $L(H_{\nu,-1}(\R;H))$.
+By the convergence of the coefficients in the Laurent series of $((M_{n_k}(\cdot))^{-1})_k$, we get that $((\cdot)(M_{n_k}(\cdot))^{-1})_k$ converges to $(\cdot)\eta(\cdot)$ in $\s H^\infty_{\textnormal{w}}(B(1/(2\nu),1/(2\nu));L(H))$.
+Thus, Lemma \ref{Le: loc_uni_weak} implies that $((\partial_tM_{n_k}(\partial_t^{-1}))^{-1})_k$ converges to $\partial_t^{-1}\eta(\partial_t^{-1})$ in the weak operator topology of $L(H_{\nu,-1}(\R;H))$.
 Employing Remark \ref{rem:wot}, we obtain the desired $G$-convergence. \end{proof}

 \begin{Sa} Let $H_1,H_2$ be separable Hilbert spaces.
 Assume that $((M_n)_n,\s A)$ satisfies (P2).
-Then there exists $\nu_0\geqq 0,\eps',c'>0$ and $(n_k)_k$ a strictly monotone sequence of positive integers such that for all $\nu>\nu_0$ the sequence $(\partial_0M_{n_k}(\partial_0^{-1})+\s A)_k$ $G$-converges to $(\partial_0 N(\partial_0^{-1})+\s A)$ in $H_{\nu,-1}(\R;H_1\oplus H_2)$ with where
+Then there exists $\nu_0\geqq 0,\eps',c'>0$ and $(n_k)_k$ a strictly monotone sequence of positive integers such that for all $\nu>\nu_0$ the sequence $(\partial_tM_{n_k}(\partial_t^{-1})+\s A)_k$ $G$-converges to $(\partial_t N(\partial_t^{-1})+\s A)$ in $H_{\nu,-1}(\R;H_1\oplus H_2)$ with where

 Moreover, $R(N(0))=R(M_{1}(0))$. \end{Sa} \begin{proof} By Theorem \ref{Th:final} (applied to $M=M_n$ and the sequence $N$ just the constant sequence consisting of $M_n$ as every entry) there exist $\eps',r',c'>0$ such that, for all $n\in\N$,